 Of course, it’s important to remember that lavender oil can only help manage hypertension.
 It is not a cure, and it cannot manage hypertension on its own.
 Thus, if you have hypertension, it’s best to follow your doctor’s advice when it comes to stress, diet, and exercise.
 You should also consult your doctor before using lavender oil for medicinal purposes.

 A stroke is very serious and can be potentially fatal.
 It disrupts the flow of blood to the brain, which leads to the death of brain cells.
 In turn, this can lead to paralysis or even death.

 However, many can survive a stroke and eventually recover with the help of therapy.
 There is evidence that lavender oil can be helpful as a therapeutic agent in stroke patients, and can be a good addition to a stroke patient’s recovery process.
 It has neuroprotective properties that can help with the improvement of brain functions, which is vital in stroke patients.

 These neuroprotective properties also enable lavender oil to help protect against dementia.
 Dementia patients can also use lavender oil to help them manage their symptoms better.

 Which other essential oils can help with cognitive function?

 Relieving respiratory problems

-Lavender oil can help relieve respiratory problems like colds, the flu, throat infections, cough, asthma, whooping cough, sinus congestion, bronchitis, tonsillitis and laryngitis.
-The oil is able to stimulate and loosen up the phlegm, which relieves the congestion associated with respiratory conditions.
+Lavender oil can help relieve respiratory problems like colds, the flu, throat infections, cough, asthma, whooping cough, sinus congestion, bronchitis, tonsillitis, and laryngitis.
+The oil is able to stimulate and loosen up phlegm, which relieves the congestion associated with respiratory conditions.
 This can speed up recovery and help the body naturally eliminate phlegm.
 This is due to lavender oil’s antibacterial properties, which can help fight the bacteria causing respiratory problems.